Scams >> Church Scams

 All that you need to know about church scam :

-Any scam that is done in the name of religion at a temple, a church, mosque or members of congregation is collectively known as church scam.
+Any scam conducted in the name of religion—whether at a temple, church, mosque, or among members of a congregation—is broadly classified as a church scam.

 Church scam